AnIdiotInvests/anidiotinvests.github.io/_posts/2022-02-10-banks-bonds-and-stocks-oh-my-what-to-do-with-my-money-in-2022.md

 If I had simply dollar cost averaged into the market while people freaked out during the stock market crash, it would have been easier on my mental health, and at least I would have gotten SOMETHING out of it.

 I don’t mean to sound like a Boglehead, I can’t stand the extreme boredom of the Bogle people, but it’s hard to deny the historical results over not investing at all.
-If you could dedicate a good chunk of your portfolio to this mindset, not all having to do with Vanguard S&P 500, but something similar with average gains, then statistically and historically there is the potential for a portion of your investments to return back to the average market return.
+If you could dedicate a good chunk of your portfolio to this mindset, not all having to do with Vanguard S&P 500, but something similar with average gains, then statistically and historically there is the potential for a portion of your investments to return to the average market return.
 Even if you mess up with riskier investments in the long run.

 It sounds counterintuitive to say you should ignore what the majority of investors are doing and then recommend a Boglehead strategy with a portion of your portfolio, which represents a large portion of investors.
-However, the majority of people cannot maintain a steadfast investing mindset at all let alone using a simple strategy like this.
+However, the majority of people cannot maintain a steadfast investing mindset at all let alone use a simple strategy like this.
 If the majority of people did, then (at least up to this point) gains would have been likely given a long enough time horizon.

 ## Being Frugal is Hard, but Potentially Worth it.